-FCC chair Ajit Pai, fresh off a two-day fact-finding trip to hurricane-ravaged Puerto Rico, talks with Multichannel News Washington Bureau Chief John Eggerton about what he saw, including devastation unlike any of the preceding hurricanes, the need for more Universal Service Fund money, the value of creative thinking about communications solutions, and the lack of an FCC field office that could have helped before and after the storm, he suggests.
+FCC Chairman Ajit Pai, fresh off a two-day fact-finding trip to hurricane-ravaged Puerto Rico, talks with B&C Washington Bureau Chief John Eggerton about what he saw, including devastation unlike any of the preceding hurricanes, the need for more Universal Service Fund money, the value of creative thinking about communications solutions, and the lack of an FCC field office that could have helped before and after the storm, he suggests.

 It reinforces my view that the FCC needs to think creatively about different ways to restore communications networks.
 Some of the actions we have already taken include the accelerated $77 million in Universal Service Funding.

 B&C: You said additional funding is going to be needed.
 Any ballpark on that and where is it coming from, USF or somewhere else?